 Translation: Outdoor living, or outdoor activity

-How the Norwegians do it: Even when temperatures plunge to Northern Westeros levels, Norwegians ensure they’re getting outside.
-In fact, the snow, wind, and rain seem to add to the pleasure, as if connecting to the elements requires giving yourself an icy lashing.
-Norway is home to an embarrassment of perspective-altering landscapes—craggy mountains, beautiful fjords, and wild oceans—which makes roaming outdoors all the more rewarding.
+How the Norwegians do it: Even when temperatures plunge to Ice Age levels, Norwegians ensure that they’re getting outside.
+In fact, the snow, wind, and rain seem to add to the pleasure, as if connecting with the elements requires giving yourself an icy lashing.
+Norway is home to an embarrassment of perspective-altering landscapes—craggy mountains, beautiful fjords, and dramatic coastlines—making roaming outdoors all the more rewarding.

 How to practice it yourself: You may or may not live next to a remote wilderness or a waterfall steeped in myth, but you can replicate some of that friluftsliv almost anywhere.
-Mere minutes among trees with a phone left at home can help; a recent study found that a 90-minute walk in nature (as opposed to an urban environment) delivered lower levels of negative self-thought and a decreased level of activity in the prefrontal cortex, where anxiety and stress live.
+Mere minutes among trees with a phone left at home can help: One study found that a 90-minute walk in nature delivered lower levels of negative self-thought and a decreased level of activity in the prefrontal cortex, where anxiety and stress live; even just viewing a nature scene can have a positive impact on recovery from stress.

 Gemütlichkeit (Germany)